MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 1. In the **Data management** workspace, select the **Data entities** tile.
 2. On the **Target entities** page, select the entity in the grid, and then, on the Action Pane, select **Modify target mapping**.
 3. On the **Map staging to target** page, select the **Call validate Field method** check box for the field that validation should be run for.
-The **validateField(FieldId p1)** method will then be called for that field.
+The **validateField(FieldId p1)** method is then called for that field.

 ### Recommendations for optimizing data migration performance

 Here are some general recommendations about the approach that you should use to optimize the performance of data migration:

 * Break up large files into smaller chunks.
-This approach gives the SQL optimizer time to determine whether a new query plan will be optimal.
+This approach gives the SQL optimizer time to determine whether a new query plan is optimal.
 * Test performance in an appropriate Tier-2 or higher environment.
 * Test performance in a mock cutover before go-live.